vertica/grafana-dashboards/README.md

 Unless otherwise stated, all released dashboards will be compatible with new versions of the server.
 Pay attention to new dashboards as they may use metrics that are only available in a specific Vertica version.
 This chart will show compatibility of all of the released dashboards.

-## vertica-cluster-overview.json
+## eon/cluster-overview.json
-* Title: Vertica Overview
+* Title: Vertica / EON / Overview
 * Description: Provides a general overview of a cluster.
 This is meant as the initial landing page in Grafana.
 * grafana.com Dashboard ID: *TBD*